gwenjo/mario-memory/README.md

     in the media section below this page.

 **[Adobe Color](https://color.adobe.com/nl/create/color-wheel)**
 -  For the color selection i've used adobe color.
-[Click here](assets/documents/adobe-color.jpg)to see the colorpalet.
+[Click here](assets/readme-docs/adobe-color.jpg) to see the colorpalet.

 **[W3School](https://www.w3schools.com/) + [Bootstrap](https://getbootstrap.com/)**